The person at the center of this case

 Start here

 Steven Allan Mencer, a 33-year-old crew member on the fishing vessel F/V Alaska Mist, fell overboard near the docks in Unalaska, Alaska on March 19, 2020.
-Despite search efforts, he was not recovered and his fate remains unknown.
-Anyone with information about the incident or potential sightings is urged to contact the Alaska State Troopers.
+He was wearing a neon green rain jacket and orange gloves at the time of the incident.
+The case remains open with the Alaska State Troopers, and anyone with information about his whereabouts is urged to contact authorities.

 Try asking